 The sternoclavicular (SC) joint is an important joint within the shoulder, located between the sternum (breastbone) and the clavicle (collarbone).
 An SC joint injury is relatively uncommon, accounting for an estimated 5 percent of all shoulder injuries, because of the very strong supporting ligaments and joint capsule.
 Injuries to the SC joint are commonly caused by a direct blow or other blunt force trauma to the collarbone area.
-Dr. Matthew Provencher, orthopedic shoulder surgeon, specializes in treating sternoclavicular joint pain associated with an SC joint injury in patients living in the greater Vail, Aspen and Denver, Colorado communities.
+Orthopedic shoulder specialist, Dr. Matthew Provencher specializes in treating sternoclavicular joint pain associated with an SC joint injury in patients living in the Vail, Aspen and Denver, Colorado communities.

 Even though the sternoclavicular joint is strong, it can dislocate and become unstable from a direct blow, other blunt force trauma or from a hard landing on the shoulder area, commonly seen in football and other contact sports.
 When a patient sustains an SC joint injury, the ligaments become stretched or torn, causing the joint to lose stability.
 Injuries to the SC joint range from a mild strain (partial stretch or tear) to a complete dislocation (complete stretch or tear).

 SC joint injuries are graded into three categories like many other shoulder injuries.

 - Grade 1- A simple strain that involves a partial tear or stretch of the sternoclavicular and costoclavicular ligaments.